Duality results for Iterated Function Systems with a general family of branches: Introduction

-Also, in \cite{PBern} - Section 6, is used a holonomic constraint to study the Monge transportation problem when the cost is the action associated to a Lagrangian function on a compact manifold.
-See \cite{BJ}, \cite{BarnDemElton} and \cite{Urba} , for general properties and foundations on iterated function systems (IFS) theory .
+Also, in \cite{PBern}, Section 6, a holonomic constraint is used to study the Monge transportation problem when the cost is the action associated to a Lagrangian function on a compact manifold.
+See \cite{BJ}, \cite{BarnDemElton} and \cite{Urba}, for general properties and some background on iterated function systems theory.